ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 - HTTPS clients and servers (SCT Feedback and STH Pollination)
 - HTTPS servers and CT auditors (SCT Feedback and STH Pollination)
-- CT auditors and monitors (Trusted Auditor Relationship)
+- CT auditors (Trusted Auditor Relationship)

 Additionally, some HTTPS clients may engage with an auditor who they trust with their privacy: